TIBCOSoftware/js-docker/kubernetes/README.md

-# TIBCO JasperReports&reg; Server with Kubernetes
+# TIBCO JasperReports&reg; Server with AKS

 # Table of contents